velartrill/velartrill.github.io/orig/eyes-of-the-storm.md

 "Oh, Vi."

 I hug her tight as she cries in my lap, her shoulders and chest convulsing.
-"I never th-thought— after m-m-my m-ma threw me out— I never thought I’d have a— a wife and a boy and a home, even if—"
+"I never th-thought—" she stammers, "—after m-m-my m-ma threw me out— I never ever thought I’d have a— a woman all my own and a man and a proper home, even if—"

 "Shh.
 It's okay.
 It's okay.
 I know."
-I kiss her trembling lips… and make up my mind.
+I kiss her trembling lips— and make up my mind.

 "I am gonna make this work," I tell her.

 "M-make what—?"

 "This whole arrangement.
 Lena, Seli, Rose, and me.
 I am gonna make it work, come storm or come snow.
 For you.
 Even if it does means working one-on-one with that handsy bitch — I don't want to take this away from you.
-No matter what the cost."
+No matter what it cost."

 She's sobbing again, thanking me half-hysterically, over and over again.
 I just hold her, petting and stroking her, until the tears have blown over and her breathing begins to calm.